 Most application components can be submitted online.
 If you need to send anything via post, please address it to:

 60 Lincoln Center Plaza

 In general, The Juilliard School does not accept late applications.
 To be assured of consideration for admission for Fall 2017, applicants must meet the stated application deadline of November 15, 2016.

 After all on-time applications have been assessed and play submissions have been assigned to readers, late applications may be accepted pending the availability of readers and resources.

-The decision regarding whether late applications will be accepted will be posted here by early January 2015.
+The decision regarding whether late applications will be accepted will be posted here by late November 2016.

 Late applicants must meet ALL regular application requirements.

 It is the applicant's responsibility to check this website for updated information regarding the acceptance of late applications.

 Resources and the availability of readers are extremely limited, and the acceptance of late applications is not likely or guaranteed.
 Therefore, applicants are strongly encouraged to meet the application deadline of November 15, 2016, in order to be guaranteed consideration for admission for fall 2017.